MicrosoftDocs/cpp-docs/docs/mfc/reference/cprogressctrl-class.md

 ### Example

-The following code example defines the variable, `m_progressCtrl`, that is used to programmatically access the progress bar control.
+The first code example defines the variable, `m_progressCtrl`, that is used to programmatically access the progress bar control.
 This variable is used in the next example.

 [!code-cpp[NVC_MFC_CProgressCtrl_s1#9](../../mfc/reference/codesnippet/cpp/cprogressctrl-class_5.h)]

-### Example

-The following code example retrieves the state of the current progress bar control.
+The next code example retrieves the state of the current progress bar control.

 [!code-cpp[NVC_MFC_CProgressCtrl_s1#5](../../mfc/reference/codesnippet/cpp/cprogressctrl-class_6.cpp)]